 In this problem, you're faced with a block cipher encryption scheme that uses two separate encryption keys.
-The designers hope that using two keys will have the same effect on security as using a single key which is twice as long.

-For a while, Spy University had been using a block cipher with a 24-bit key for all of its encryption needs - secret mission email, grades databases, and so on.
+For a while, Minion University had been using a block cipher with a 24-bit key for all of its encryption needs - secret mission email, grades databases, and so on.
 However, as computers became more powerful, they started to realize that 24 bits was no longer enough; 2^{24} is around 17 million, and even a slow computer can perform that many encryptions or decryptions in a reasonable amount of time.